worl2997/Domain_based_OD_Framework/README.md

 ## Work in progress..
 - COCO dataset API will be updated
-- Yolov4 module will be updated
+- Yolov4 model will be supported soon
 - pytorch -> onnx -> tensorRT based model transformation module will be updated

 ### Environment